Dreamer474747/Dreamer474747.github.io/a-real-store-site/README.md

 [you can see the ui itself from this link](https://www.figma.com/file/NAnJcD6qQWkmfk4VXCvqCD/Cafe-Street---E-Commerce-Landing-Page-(Community)?type=design&node-id=0-1&mode=design&t=n2SxUoSpOZJuWDzv-0)

+# Things from my sample work's ui that are different from the original ui

 # Features

 ### 1.Responsive design that adapts to different screen sizes and devices